Wolf Cub Scouts

 Adventure.

-This is the second youngest level of Scouting, involving girls and boys, ages 8-10. (age determined by birthday landing in the same calendar year as registration, same as the schools)
+This is the second youngest level of Scouting, involving girls and boys, ages 8-10. (age determined by birthday landing in the same calendar year as registration, same as the schools, essentially Grade 3-5)

 We are running Cubs, on Tuesday nights from 7:00-8:30pm, at the main Agricultural Hall on the Binbrook Fairgrounds, and you may register with us at any time.